robotneagu/Bus-Incident-Indicator/README.md

 #### Data Source
-**Bus Breakdown and Delays Link:** https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm Data will be accessed using the API Endpoint though this is subject to change.
+**Bus Breakdown and Delays Link:** https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm Data was accessed using the API Endpoint.

 Information Architecture, Data Architecture, and Dimensional Modeling can be seen in the Preliminary folder.

 ### Data Model

-Accessible via the Preliminary folder.
+Accessible via the Data References folder.
+It displays a star schema similar to the dimensional model.
+However, the variables have been updated based on the data warehouse.

 ### Data Warehouse

-Note that this is still in the design phase and may change in the future.

-Accessible via the Preliminary folder.
-The fact and dimension has also been included as an Excel file.
+The fact and dimensions have been included as an Excel file in the Preliminary folder.

+Snowflake was used to create the data warehouse.
+SQL scripts were used to extract the data from Azure and store them on the tables in Snowflake.

+Snowflake requires the user to create a database and a stage, where the stage connects Azure.
+It is recommended to use the SaS method for security reasons.

 ### Storage

 Data will be stored using Microsoft Azure.
 A Python script is included on how to store the data as a CSV file, or a blob on this platform.

+Snowflake also stored the data once it was retrieved from the blobs.